 Step 2: Send a Pre-Lien Notice Letter

 If you invoiced for your work and still haven’t received payment, the next step is to send a pre-lien notice letter.
 Subcontractors, sub-subcontractors, materials suppliers, and anyone without a direct contract with the property owner are required to send the pre-lien notice letter before filing a lien affidavit.
-The deadline for the pre-lien notice letter is one month sooner than the deadline to file a lien affidavit, but you can mail the pre-lien notice letter on the same day you file the lien affidavit, as long as the letter meets the pre-lien notice deadlines.
-In other words, you can file the construction lien affidavit early, you do not have to wait.
+The deadline for the pre-lien notice letter depends on the type of project.
+See our detailed chart of pre-lien notice deadlines to determine the deadline that applies to you.

 Step 3: File a Lien